aellispierce/aellispierce.github.io/_posts/2017-06-30-tdd-for-junior-developers.md

 ---
 layout: post
+title: TDD for Junior Developers
 ---

-When I went through code school, we only covered testing very briefly.
+When I went through a coding bootcamp, we only covered testing very briefly.
 We went over it as part of the lesson one day, were required to use it in one or two homework assignments, and then after that we never spoke much about it again and using it on any project was always optional.